MicrosoftDocs/VBA-Docs/api/Access.Form.FrozenColumns.md

 Frozen columns are displayed on the left side of the datasheet and don't move when you scroll horizontally through the datasheet.

+> [!NOTE]
- **Note**  The  **FrozenColumns** property applies only to tables, forms, and queries in Datasheet view.
+> The **FrozenColumns** property applies only to tables, forms, and queries in Datasheet view.

 In [Visual Basic](../access/Concepts/Settings/set-properties-by-using-visual-basic.md), this property setting is an **Integer** value indicating the number of columns in the datasheet that have been frozen by using the **Freeze Columns** command.
 The record selector column is always frozen, so the default value is 1.
-Consequently, if you freeze one column, the **FrozenColumns** property is set to 2; if you freeze two columns, it's set to 3; and so on.
+Consequently, if you freeze one column, the **FrozenColumns** property is set to 2; if you freeze two columns, it's set to 3, and so on.

 ## Example

 The following example uses the **FrozenColumns** property to determine how many columns are frozen in a table in Datasheet view.
-If more than three columns are frozen, the table size is maximized so you can see as many unfrozen columns as possible.
+If more than three columns are frozen, the table size is maximized so that you can see as many unfrozen columns as possible.

 ```vb
 Sub CheckFrozen(strTableName As String)